April 20, 2018 (Updated: May 15, 2023)

 Why is this tip so effective?
 When reading content normally, our brain can miss inverted letters or even skip over missing and misspelled words.
 Our brains are wired to auto-complete as we read, which is why reading backwards (as awkward as it can be) is so rewarding.
 It interrupts the natural rhythm of what’s been written, allowing even the smallest of mistakes to stand out.

 Reading any piece of content to find all of the problems at once is a recipe for missing several mistakes.
 Not only should your piece be read through several times, but it’s important to have one focus per each read.
 For example, we recommend the following concentrations: first focus on sentence structure, then move on to word choice, check spelling, and end with punctuation.
 Once you’ve finished your read-through and all the necessary corrections are made, it’s important to read through your piece one last time before submitting it.

 Checklists are great!
 We recommend starting off with a pre-created one and add on to it with different items that you’ve consistently edited in the past.
 You can even have different checklists for different kinds of content, such as emails, print collateral, and digital.
 Creating a comprehensive checklist will help to ensure that all proofreading and editing aspects are being reviewed.
-Checklists also help with accountability and accomplishment as you (or anyone proofreading) can check or initial each item on the list until it’s complete.
+Checklists also help with accountability and accomplishment as you and your team can check or initial each item on the list until it’s complete.

-In conjunction with the above tips, creating a brand style guide will make sure that your brand has one set of standards across everything that’s developed for your it.
+In conjunction with the above tips to proofread content, creating a brand style guide will make sure that your brand has one set of standards across everything that’s developed for your it.
 Your brand style guide even applies to logo usage and imagery.
 While APA and MLA style guides will help with those one-off questions, a brand book will keep things consistent for everyone who produces work for your company.